 (d) The “Automatic Early Termination” provision of Section 6(a) will apply to Party A or to Party B.

 (e) Payments on Early Termination.
-For the purpose of Section 6(e): (i) [Loss / Market Quotation] will apply, and (ii) the Second Method will apply.
+For the purpose of Section 6(e): (i) Loss will apply, and (ii) the Second Method will apply.

 (f) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party is directly or indirectly owned or controlled by Enron Corp. and the Credit Support Documents supporting Party A’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
 If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A.”